Hermes Trismegistus

 Matteo Stefani is an Associate Professor in the Department of Human and Social Sciences (DiSUS) at the Università degli Studi eCampus (Italy).

-Hermes Mercurius Trismegistus, the legendary ancient Egyptian sage, had dozens of works in a wide variety of subjects pseudepigraphically attributed to him over the course of the last two-thousand years in at least a half-dozen different languages.
-This volume presents annotated modern English translations of a complete Latin collection of the philosophical corpus attributed to or commenting on the writings of the ancient sage, including the Asclepius, the Glosses on Trismegistus, the Book of 6 Principles, and the Book of 24 Philosophers.
-Prefaced by introductions and furnished with copious explanatory notes, these English translations render a set of challenging works accessible to a wider audience of students and scholars alike, based on the most recent critical editions, published in the Hermes Latinus sub-series of the Corpus Christianorum, Continuatio Mediaevalis (CC, CM 142, 143, and 143A) and in Textes et Etudes du Moyen Âge (volume 41).
+Over the last two-thousand years, the legendary ancient Egyptian sage Hermes Trismegistus has had dozens of works, practical and theoretical, pseudepigraphically attributed to him in multiple different languages.
+This volume presents a collection of works drawn in particular from the Latin philosophical tradition, here translated into modern English.
+This includes the Asclepius, the Glosses on Trismegistus, the Book of 6 Principles of Things, and the Book of 24 Philosophers, each of which had an important role in the intellectual life of the medieval Latin west.
+Prefaced by introductions and accompanied by copious notes, these translations serve to make a set of frequently overlooked works more accessible to students and scholars alike.
+All translations are based on the most recent critical editions published in the Hermes Latinus sub-series of the Corpus Christianorum, Continuatio Mediaevalis (CC, CM 142, 143, and 143A) and in Textes et Études du Moyen Âge (volume 41).